EricCrosson/usable/readme.md

 > Tip: Use `run` over `apply` when the clone invocation is simple but
 > the script invocation is not

+## Standard arguments

+### --clean

+Remove the target project from disk if the API call completes successfully.

 ## Use